apache/jackrabbit-site/src/site/markdown/status/board-report-2025-09.md

 ## Membership Data:
 Apache Jackrabbit was founded 2006-03-15 (19 years ago).

-There are currently 59 committers and 59 PMC members in this project.
+There are currently 60 committers and 60 PMC members in this project.
 The Committer-to-PMC ratio is 1:1, because all committers automatically become PMC members.

 Community changes, past quarter:
-- No new PMC members.
-Last addition was Nuno Santos on 2023-11-14.
+- Alejandro Moratinos was added to the PMC on 2025-08-27
-- No new committers.
-Last addition was Nuno Santos on 2023-11-13.
+- Alejandro Moratinos was added as committer on 2025-08-27

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All